sidewinder040/TodoRust/README.md

   - `atty` for TTY detection
   - `tempfile` (dev-dependency) for test support

+## Migration and atomic save (recent changes)

+- Automatic migration: on first run the app will automatically migrate a local `./todos.json` (if present) into the per-user data location when the per-user file does not already exist.
+This makes the todos available regardless of the directory you run the app from.
+- Atomic save: saves are performed safely by writing to a temporary file in the same directory and then renaming into place.
+This reduces the chance of corrupt/partial files on crashes.
+The application removes the temp file after successful rename.

+Behavior notes:
+- Migration is automatic when using the default per-user storage path.
+If you specify a file via CLI or `TODO_FILE` the migration step is skipped.
+- Migration is implemented as a move/rename when possible; when rename fails (cross-device) the code falls back to copy+remove.

 ## Next steps / Future improvements

 The application is feature-complete for basic todo management.
 Potential enhancements include: